munificent/craftinginterpreters/book/functions.md

 ^title Functions
 ^part A Tree-Walk Interpreter

-> And that is also the way the human mind works -- by the compounding of old ideas into new structures that become new ideas that can themselves be used in compounds, and round and round endlessly, growing ever more remote from the basic earthbound imagery that is each language's soil.
+> And that is also the way the human mind works -- by the compounding of old
+> ideas into new structures that become new ideas that can themselves be used in
+> compounds, and round and round endlessly, growing ever more remote from the
+> basic earthbound imagery that is each language's soil.
 >
 > <cite>Douglas R. Hofstadter</cite>

-We aren't done yet, but this chapter marks the culmination of a lot of hard work.
-The previous chapters add useful functionality in their own right, but each also supplies a piece of the <span name="lambda">puzzle</span> that we need to assemble in order to support functions in Lox.
-We finally have enough of those pieces ready -- expressions, statements, variables, control flow, and lexical scope -- that we can make the jump and add real functions to our little language.
+This chapter marks the culmination of a lot of hard work.
+The previous chapters add useful functionality in their own right, but each also supplies a piece of a
+<span name="lambda">puzzle</span>.
+We'll take those pieces -- expressions,
+statements, variables, control flow, and lexical scope -- add a couple more, and assemble them all into support for real user-defined functions and function calls.

 <aside name="lambda">